 The studio operates through strategic partnerships with industry leaders who provide technical expertise, materials, and professional guidance, ensuring authentic professional learning experiences for participating students.

-Pavement Print Studio receives support from RMIT University's Creative Industries programmes, leveraging expertise across disciplines to develop innovative approaches to design education and community engagement.
+Pavement Print Studio receives support from RMIT College of Vocation Education - Creative Industries.
+The collaboration leverages expertise across creative disciplines - including Graphic Design - to develop innovative approaches to design education and community engagement.